ivanfioravanti/z-image-mps/README.md

 # Z-Image MPS

-Generate images locally with **Tongyi-MAI/Z-Image-Turbo** using a tiny CLI that works on Apple Silicon (MPS), CUDA, or CPU.
+Generate images locally with **Tongyi-MAI/Z-Image-Turbo** using a tiny CLI that works on Apple Silicon (MPS/MLX), CUDA, or CPU.
 The project mirrors the `qwen-image-mps` workflow but uses the new Z-Image Diffusers pipeline.
+A native MLX entrypoint is available for Apple Silicon users who want to skip PyTorch entirely.

 ## Highlights
 - Auto device pick: prefers MPS (bfloat16), then CUDA (bfloat16), else CPU (float32)